Culture of Croatia: Television

 Television in Croatia was first introduced in 1956.
 As of 2012 there are 10 nationwide and 21 regional DVB-T (Digital Video Broadcasting – Terrestrial) television channels, and more than 30 other channels either produced in the Republic of Croatia or produced for the Croatian market and broadcast via IPTV (Internet Protocol television), cable or satellite television.
 The electronic communications market in Croatia is regulated by the Croatian Regulatory Authority for Network Industries (HAKOM), which issues broadcast licenses and monitors the market.
 The DVB-T and satellite transmission infrastructure is developed and maintained by the state-owned company Odašiljači i veze (OiV).

-A tower on top of Croatian Radiotelevision (HRT) building in Zagreb neighbourhood of Prisavlje.

 The first television signal broadcast in Croatia occurred in 1939 during the Zagreb Fair, where Philips showcased its television system.
 The first regular broadcasts started in 1956, when Television Zagreb was established as the first TV station in the Yugoslav Radio Television system.
 Color broadcasts began in 1972.
 Coverage and number of channels grew steadily, and by the 2000s there were four channels with nationwide coverage in Croatia.
 DVB-T signal broadcasts began in 2002, and in 2010 a full digital switchover was completed.
 During that period the IPTV, cable and satellite television markets grew considerably, and by 2011 only 60.7 percent of households received DVB-T television only; the remainder were subscribed to IPTV, cable and satellite TV in addition, or as the sole source of TV reception.
 As of January 2012 DVB-T is broadcast in three multiplexes, while the territory of Croatia is divided into nine main allotment regions and smaller local allotments corresponding to major cities.
 High-definition television (HDTV) is broadcast only through IPTV, although HDTV DVB-T test programming was broadcast from 2007 to 2011.
 A DVB-T2 test broadcast was conducted in 2011.

 As of November 2019 all national channels are transmitted via three DVB-T and one DVB-T2 (HEVC/H.265) MUXes.
 After June 2020 DVB-T MUXes will be switched off and all channels will be distributed via two DVB-T2 (HEVC/H.265) MUXes.

 Television in Croatia, as all other media in the country are criticised for lack of balance of global issues and trends on one hand and national topics covered on the other.
 All major television networks in Croatia are generally thought to be under excessive influence of commercialism.
 State owned Croatian Radiotelevision is required to produce and broadcast educational programmes, documentaries, and programmes aimed at the diaspora and national minorities in Croatia.
 The television in Croatia is considered to be important in avenue for non-governmental organizations communicating their concerns to the public and to criticising the authorities.
 Television is the primary source of information for 57% of the population of Croatia.